Devangarde/vue3-bootstrap-typeahead/README.md

 | [`item`](#item)                     | String or Object | The item of the items array                                                                  |
 | [`itemProjection`](#itemProjection) | function         | Use the item projection function provided as prop to the component                           |
 | [`boldMatchText`](#boldMatchText)   | function         | Receives a string and add `<strong>' to the parts of the text matched by the search criteria |

+## Example/demo

+Clone the repository and download the dependencies with `npm install` then run the demo with `npm run serve`.